Skparab1/randomizing-algorithm/README.md

 - works better for larger number ranges, for small ranges variation is little

+- I'm currently working on an algorithm which does not repeat numbers at all

 # how it works

 - makes a list of all the integers in the given range